End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Preliminaries

 This variational form reveals that such methods estimate $m(x)$ by minimizing a weighted squared loss, where the weights encode relevance via predictor similarity.
 Further details on how classical linear and local linear regression also admit such characterizations are provided in Appendix~\ref{app:reg}.

-This weighted formulation generalizes naturally to metric space-valued outputs by replacing the squared Euclidean loss $(Y_i-y)^2$ with a squared distance induced by the metric $d$.
-The prediction becomes a weighted \f mean of the form
+This weighted formulation generalizes naturally to metric space-valued outputs by replacing the squared Euclidean loss $(Y_i - y)^2$ with a squared distance induced by the metric $d$.
+The resulting prediction takes the form of a weighted \f mean,

+Weighted \f means and related barycenter constructions have been extensively studied in the literature, including weighted Wasserstein barycenters \citep{ague:11,lego:17} and \f regression \citep{mull:19:6}.
 This generalization preserves the intuition of proximity-weighted averaging while accommodating outputs in structured or nonlinear spaces.
 A key advantage is that the learned weights are directly interpretable: each $w_i(x)$ quantifies the contribution of training sample $Y_i$ to the prediction at input $x$.
 Concentrated weights highlight locally influential samples, whereas more uniform weights reflect global smoothing.
 In this way, the method provides insight into sample relevance that is difficult to obtain from models that compress training information into fixed parameters.